 By Hasmik Mkrtchyan and Nailia Bagirova

-The clashes on the Azeri enclave's fringes, in which at least 16 combatants were killed and several were wounded, highlighted the risk of broader conflict in the South Caucasus area where vital oil and natural gas flow from the Caspian region to Europe.
+The clashes on the Azeri enclave's fringes, in which at least 15 combatants were killed, highlighted the risk of broader conflict in the South Caucasus area where vital oil and natural gas flow from the Caspian region to Europe.

 Energy-producing Azerbaijan, host to oil majors including BP , Chevron and ExxonMobil, frequently threatens to take Nagorno-Karabakh back by force and is spending heavily on its armed forces.